HansWurst9000/DeKiMaTo/README.md

 # DeKiMaTo
-This is the shared repository for our group in the course Data 1 at AMS Institute
+This is the shared repository for our group in the course Data 1 at AMS Institute.
+Members: Dennis, Kiana, Marthe, Tommer (DeKiMaTo)